Cleveland-Cliffs (CLF) Recently Broke Out Above the 20-Day Moving Average

 The 20-day moving average can show signals that are similar to other SMAs as well.
 If a stock's price is moving above the 20-day, the trend is considered positive.
 When the price falls below the moving average, it can signal a downward trend.

-Shares of CLF have been moving higher over the past four weeks, up 16.2%.
-Plus, the company is currently a Zacks Rank #3 (Hold) stock, suggesting that CLF could be poised for a continued surge.
+Over the past four weeks, CLF has gained 16.2%.
+The company is currently ranked a Zacks Rank #3 (Hold), another strong indication the stock could move even higher.

-The bullish case only gets stronger once investors take into account CLF's positive earnings estimate revisions.
+Looking at CLF's earnings estimate revisions, investors will be even more convinced of the bullish uptrend.
 There have been 2 revisions higher for the current fiscal year compared to none lower, and the consensus estimate has moved up as well.

-Investors should think about putting CLF on their watchlist given the ultra-important technical indicator and positive move in earnings estimate revisions.

 Click to get this free report